TIPS FOR BUYING A USED EXAMPLE

 mileage cars ,some have sold in recent years for above what i have said so far ,these cars are hard to place a guide on as it's all down to how much you want it and what the seller wants,

-not looked after/stored correctly to keep that mileage down , low mileage does not always mean the best car ,choice is yours.
+problems if not looked after/stored correctly to keep that mileage down , low mileage does not always mean the best car ,choice is yours.

 The above is My opinion based on seeing cars sell for the above over the last few years